 It is difficult to predict what your car might be worth in the future.
 Depreciation can be influenced by a whole host of factors.
 However there are certain smart moves you can take to minimise its effect and in turn boost your car’s resale value.
 To maximise retained value we recommend:

 - Keep the car in a good clean condition.
 This means both body work and the interior should be kept in good shape.
 Your car needs a good Eco Auto Wash once in a while.
 Custom car wraps are a good investment because they will ensure that the body paint will be preserved and protected while giving your vehicle a whole new look.
 In addition, Custom Auto Wheels may also help boost your car’s resale value.
-Always clean all the auto glass parts and repair any chips or cracks that are beyond repair, you may need to bring your car to the shop for an auto glass replacement service.
+Always clean all the auto glass parts and if there are any chips or cracks that are beyond repair, you may need to bring your car to the shop for an auto glass replacement service.
 Make sure you do not smoke, eat or apply makeup inside your car to keep the interior tidy.
 You can find more from Offroad Power Products to keep your car in top notch condition.

 - Keep your mileage down when possible.
 This is one of the key aspects a potential buyer will look at when assessing your car.

 - Make sure that servicing and performance checks (check it out here) are done according to the manufacturer’s schedule and keep the documentation in a file.

 - Keep a comprehensive service and auto body repair record which you can hand over when you sell the car.
 This includes transmission repair, oil changes, wheel alignment, etc.

 To get the most out of your used car.
 Why not get it valued at CarBuyerTom for a quick and easy quote?